- Supported Residential Service (SRS) proprietors must ensure that they have appropriately trained staff, relevant to the SRS' resident's needs

 - Personal support coordinators (PSC) must complete a minimum of 40-hours training every three years in priority training areas

-- We fund Aged and Community Care Providers Association (formerly Leading Age Services Australia Victoria) to provide free, specialised training courses and workshops for SRS staff and proprietors.
+- We fund Aged and Community Care Providers Association (ACCPA) to provide free, specialised training courses and workshops for SRS staff and proprietors.

-For more details of current courses, availability, venues and how to register for SRS training, visit ACCPA.
+For details on current courses and to register for training, visit ACCPA.

 Supporting resident health:

 - mental health